CPERLTAR/Vence-API/README.md

 Under "dbpassword", type in the password supplied to you by your Vence representative.

-**Note: This username and password is different from the username and password you use to access HerdManager**.
+**Note: This username and password is different from the username and password you use to access HerdManager.**

 <img src="docs/img_41.png" width=100% height=100%>

-Before we save and close `config.json` we will also edit the start and end dates.
+*Before* we save and close `config.json`, we will also edit the start and end dates.

 ## Configuring the Start and End Dates

-The start and end dates in the `config.json` are the start and end date that you want to get data for.
+The start and end dates in the `config.json` are the start and end date that you want to pull data from.
 Editing these dates and times will pull a different date range for the data.

 Inside of a text editor, edit the "start_time" to the date and time where you would like the data to start.
-The date-time is in the format Year-Month-Day Hour:Minute:Seconds in the 24-hour format.
+The date-time is in the format **Year-Month-Day Hour:Minute:Seconds** in the 24-hour format.
 Be sure to preserve this formatting exactly (keep all of the dashes, spaces, and colons) or the script will likely fail.

 Also edit the "end_time" to date and time you want the data to end.

-**Note:** Pulling a large date range from the API *should* work, but may take several minutes to process based on the speed of your internet connection, processor, and the number of virtual fence collars you have in your database.
+**Note: Pulling a large date range from the API _should_ work, but may take several minutes to process based on the speed of your internet connection, processor, and the number of virtual fence collars you have in your database.**

 This `config.json` is configured to pull data from 2022-06-01 00:00:00.000 (June 1, 2022 at 12 midnight) to 2022-06-01 12:00:00.000 (June 1, 2022 at 12 noon).